Lough Rynn Castle: Planned Golf Course and Spa

-The project was 1.1 km2.
+The surface area of the project was 1.1 km2.
 It consisted of 18 holes and there was a club house hidden behind trees beside the entrance.
 During time of construction, a new road was built to accommodate it and some of the old road was used to be part of the golf course.
 Today, the paths and golf course grounds are now closed to the public, but they are mostly covered with bushes and some paths have become bumpy.
-Some can also be considered dirt tracks.
+However, what would have been one of the entrances to the course has now become a popular fishing spot for anglers.